Which Business Bank Account Is Right For You?

 Introduction to Digital Banks

 You may be asking, why go with a digital bank if they just run on regular banks?
 Well, branchless banks are usually cheaper, especially for new businesses and startups.
 Many of them offer perks like high APY and no monthly service fees, even for small accounts.
-Hatch, for example, offers up to 5% cash back rewards when you use their business debit card.
-They also often come with useful features.
-Though technically not a bank account, Brex (which is acceptable for most lenders) has robust expense management features.
+For example, though technically not a bank account, Mercury has expense management features, in addition to supporting ACH transfers and other key functions a bank would perform (with less fees too).
 As for ATMs, branchless banks usually have large partner networks so you’re not left hanging in the event you need to make cash deposits or withdrawals.

 Introduction to Traditional Banks